mc36/freeRtr/readme.md

 # freeRouter source tree

-freeRouter is a free, open source router os process. it speaks routing protocols, and (re)encapsulates packets on interfaces. it can export the computed forwarding tables to external dataplanes.
+freeRouter is a free, open source router process. it speaks routing protocols, and (re)encapsulates packets on interfaces. it can export the computed forwarding tables to external dataplanes.